-I have now come full circle and back to my love of philosophy and my mission now is to articulate this in a manner that is direct, provocative and bold, but that is also literate, erudite and balanced.
+My mission is to articulate philosophy in a manner that is direct, provocative and bold, but that is also literate, erudite and balanced.
 This will be done primarily through my books as an author, this website and pretty much any medium that allows me to write, speak and present, as there is no time in the history of our world where one has more channels to communicate thoughts through words, speech and gestures then now.

 This entails that one who philosophizes and is the author of media, is also an educator that should conduct their business affairs as an entrepreneur.
 That is why I consider myself an A.P.E.E.
 (Author, Philosopher, Entrepreneur and Educator).

-My first published book is titled “I Think, Therefore I Plan: Mastering the methods and meditations of project management“, a book, like my life, that makes you philosophize on the “how” (methods) AND the “why” (meditations) of managing projects in work and life… This book fulfills this need like no other in the industry!
-An upcoming book titled “Sex, Lies and Philosophy: The genealogy of the Will-To-Desire and its discontent” is in the works and volume one is planned for 2018.
+My first published book is titled “I Think, Therefore I Plan: Mastering the methods and meditations of project management“, a book, like my life, that makes you philosophize on the “how” (methods) AND the “why” (meditations) of managing projects in work and life… This book fulfills this need like no other in the industry.
+An upcoming book titled “Sex, Lies and Philosophy: The genealogy of the Will-To-Desire and its discontent” is in the works and volume one is expected to be published around 2020.

 But this is just the beginning as I desire to articulate, philosophize and educate you about… nearly everything!
 I hope you enjoy the journey.